appgate/sdp-user-claim-scripts/fetch-groups-from-ldap/README.md

 ### Prerequisites

-* Must have administrator access to the Admin UI of the Appgate SDP Controller.
+* Must have administrator access to the Admin UI of the AppGate SDP Controller.
 * Must have a working SAML or OIDC Identity Provider.
 * Must have a working LDAP Identity Provider.

-## Appgate SDP Controller Configuration
+## AppGate SDP Controller Configuration

-1. Login to Appgate Controller Admin UI
+1. Login to AppGate Controller Admin UI

 1. Navigate to **Identity** > **Local Users**
     1. Click **Add**